NB: This is a repost on this blog of a post made on nixers.net

 If the user has a

-file, read it. (used by all sessions types)
+~/.xsessionrcfile, read it. (used by all sessions types)

 If a specific session was selected in the DM (GDM, KDM, WDM, LightDM, …) , run it.

-Otherwise, if the user has a~/.xsession
+Otherwise, if the user has a~/.xsessionor~/.Xsessionfile, run it.

-command exists, run it.
+Otherwise, if the/usr/bin/x-session-managercommand exists, run it.

-command exists, run it.
+Otherwise, if the/usr/bin/x-window-managercommand exists, run it.

-command exists, run it.
+Otherwise, if the/usr/bin/x-terminal-emulatorcommand exists, run it.

 Some specific display manager include in their default Xsession an extra configuration called Xprofile.